Joseph’s dreams, Joseph’s duties, Joseph’s death

 Joseph and Mary know that Jesus has a divine nature.
 But no one else does.

 The wounding of their two hearts is their sorrow and would cause them to shed tears.
-These are the tears and sorrows that the Blessed Virgin Mary asks us honour and remember daily.
+These are the tears and sorrows that the Blessed Virgin Mary asks us honour and remember daily which she promises to St Brigid of Sweden.